redBorder/redborder-documentation/docs/index.md

 - **Proxy**: detailed information on the RedBorder proxy.
 - **IPS**: detailed information on the RedBorder IPS.
 - **Release notes**: information about RedBorder releases, updates, and versions.
-- **RedBorder**: link to the official website.

-### Languages

-We want to make our documentation accessible to everyone.
-Currently, our documentation is available in Spanish and English.
-Future versions may include translations into other languages.

-!!! info "Please Note..."

-    Due to an inherent limitation in MkDocs, some platform functions may not be available in all languages.

 ### Using search